 Notice that complex triggering introduces one more feature - a counter.
 This example illustrates all the essentials of a complex triggering capability - a few states, a few pattern or edge recognisers, and at least one counter.

-Note that complex triggering state machines cannot usually run at the highest acquisition speeds.
-The X34 state machines run at a maximum of 125MHz.
-At 250MHz they respond to every second input sample, and at 500MHz they respond to every fourth input sample. (top)
+Usually complex triggering state machines cannot run at the highest acquisition speeds.
+For instance, consider a state machines that runs at a maximum of 125MHz.
+At 250MHz it will respond to every second input sample, and at 500MHz it will respond to every fourth input sample. (top)

 A5.
 How many channels do I need?